Eagles' Classroom Teacher and Director of Education

 I studied psychology and counseling in college but went into our family business after graduating.
 After having my second child I stayed at home full time and began studying nutrition, movement and health.
 I received my certification as a health coach from IIN and then completed a certification as a personal trainer.
 My interests in nature and plant medicine also began to grow as I studied holistic health practices and this last year I completed a year long plant intensive program through Wilderness Awareness School in Duvall studying with local herbalists and botanists.

 I have a business as a health coach focusing on movement, nutrition and holistic health practices and continue to expand my knowledge.
 My family and I love being outside in nature and going on adventures together.
 I love sharing what I have learned and hope to help others develop a connection and gratitude for nature and the world around us.

 Cultural Studies Teacher

-My name is Joely Hibbard and I am excited to be teaching at Roots this year!
-I have lived in Chelan for just over five years and absolutely love the community.
+My name is Joely Hibbard and I am excited for my second year teaching at Roots!
+I have lived in Chelan for just over six years with my husband Travis and absolutely love the community.
 I graduated from Penn State University with a Bachelor’s degree in Elementary Education in 2012, and I have taught in a Kindergarten classroom as well as having some substitute teaching experience.
-Roots has inspired me to enter the classroom again teaching the Social Studies rotation on Fridays.
-My educational background focused on project based learning, so I am looking forward to bringing that experience as well as my love of travel, cooking, and exploration into the classroom!
+Roots inspired me to enter the classroom again teaching the Cultural Studies rotation on Fridays.
+My educational background focused on project based learning, so I have enjoyed bringing that experience as well as my love of travel, cooking, and exploration into the classroom!